cjkenney/cjkenney.com-archive/content/blog/ski-build/index.md

 Starting from the bottom-up, here are the materials you'll find in most skis:
 - Base material
   - This is the part that glides on the snow.
-  It is made of P-Tex, a polyethylene plastic.
+  It is made of "P-Tex", a polyethylene plastic.
   This plastic comes in 2 varieties, each with their own properties:
     - Extruded
       - Formed by melting and molding the plastic into shape.